tmarois/Filebase/README.md

 - Data Validation (new config option)
 - Indexing (adding indexed "tag like")
 - Querying (searching for fields, and pulling in multiple doc results)
+- Auto-Increment ID or Create a hash ID